Rela-xn-chil/Smart-booking-system/README.md

 ## 🧑‍🏫 Team
 🔹 Developed by: RELAX-IN-CHILL

-🧑‍🤝‍🧑 Contributors: [Capaciti Team / Group members]
+🧑‍🤝‍🧑 Contributors: Keanu Moodley, Tiyani Nyathi

 ## 🌐 Deployment Notes
 Frontend deployed to Render as a Static Site